eakele/tictactoe/README.md

 I use HTML for the design of tic tac toe game.

-| *h1 : used to display the name of the game, which is 'tic tac toe' on the left corner of the browser.*
+h1 : used to display the name of the game, which is 'tic tac toe' on the left corner of the browser.<br />
-| *button : used to reset the html elements after a game is either finished by a winner or a game finishes as a stalmate.*
+button : used to reset the html elements after a game is either finished by a winner or a game finishes as a stalmate.<br />
-| *div: I have a div which contains the whole game with the class name of 'gameBoard' inside it I have three other divs as a row with a class* name of 'row'.
+div: I have a div which contains the whole game with the class name of 'gameBoard' inside it I have three other divs as a row with a class* name of 'row'.
 Inside each row I have three divs which represents individual cells with a class name of 'cell'.
 I have a link to my css file and javascript file as well as link to jQuery version that I used.

 CSS

 I used CSS for styling

-| *body : I use CSS here to be able to use the whole window.*
+body : I use CSS here to be able to use the whole window.<br />
-| *gameBoard: make my game board 300px by 300px using css and its position on window as well as coloring.*
+gameBoard: make my game board 300px by 300px using css and its position on window as well as coloring.<br />
-| *row: adjust the postions and size of the rows as I have three of them inside my gameBoard.
-The flex property let the items to be the same* length regardless of its content.
+row: adjust the postions and size of the rows as I have three of them inside my gameBoard.
+The flex property let the items to be the same<br /> length regardless of its content.<br />
-| *cell : adjust the size and the position of each cell as I have three of them in each row.*
+cell : adjust the size and the position of each cell as I have three of them in each row.<br />
-| *:hover: I use the hover selector to change the color of cells as mouse hovers over them.*
+:hover: I use the hover selector to change the color of cells as mouse hovers over them.<br />
-| *cell-x::before: used to inset content before the cell-x class and style the inserted content.*
+cell-x::before: used to inset content before the cell-x class and style the inserted content.<br />
-| *display: is an id for html h1 element.
-I use some styles to decorate it.*
+display: is an id for html h1 element.
+I use some styles to decorate it.<br />
-| *reset: is an id for the button, I used it to hide the button until the game if finished as a win or as a draw, where the button will be used* to reset all cells for a new game.
+reset: is an id for the button, I used it to hide the button until the game if finished as a win or as a draw, where the button will be used to reset all cells for a new game.

 jQuery part of the code